MMadejsza/JS_OOP-_Mouse-Move-Animation/README.md

 OOP approach, custom attributes, DOM ready script, DOM manipulating, .this binding with arrow function

 ### CSS
-Selectors Level 4 - pseudo classes
+Selectors Level 4 - pseudo-classes

 ## Program flow:
 Launch the website link above and just move the cursor as you wish.

 Enjoy,
 MMadejsza